Features of the Microsoft ODBC Driver for SQL Server on Windows

 Microsoft ODBC Driver 13.1 for SQL Server on Windows

-The ODBC Driver 13.1 for SQL Server contains all the functionality of the previous version (11) and adds support for Always Encrypted and Azure Active Directory authentication when used in conjunction with Microsoft SQL Server 2016.
+The ODBC Driver 13.1 for SQL Server contains all the functionality of the previous version (11).
+It also adds support for Always Encrypted and Azure Active Directory authentication.

-Azure Active Directory allows users, DBA's, and application programmers to use Azure Active Directory authentication as a mechanism of connecting to Microsoft Azure SQL Database and Microsoft SQL Server 2016 by using identities in Azure Active Directory (Azure AD).
-For more information, see Using Azure Active Directory with the ODBC Driver, and Connecting to SQL Database or SQL Data Warehouse By Using Azure Active Directory Authentication.
+Azure Active Directory allows users, DBAs, and application programmers to use Azure Active Directory authentication.
+For more information, see Using Azure Active Directory with the ODBC Driver, and Connecting to SQL Database or Azure Synapse Analytics By Using Azure Active Directory Authentication.

 Microsoft ODBC Driver 11 for SQL Server on Windows

 The ODBC Driver for SQL Server contains all the functionality of the SQL Server Native Client ODBC driver that shipped in SQL Server 2012 (11.x).
-For more information, see SQL Server Native Client Programming.
+For more information about SQL Server Native Client, see SQL Server Native Client Programming.
 The SQL Server Native Client ODBC driver is based on the ODBC driver that ships in the Windows operating system.
-For more information, see Windows Data Access Components SDK.
+For more information about that driver, see Windows Data Access Components SDK.

 This release of the ODBC Driver for SQL Server contains the following new features: